A fast algorithm for Stallings foldings over virtually free groups: Introduction

 \subsection{Main results}

 A group $G$ is virtually free if it contains a finite index subgroup $F$ that is a free group.
 By \cite{karrass_finite_1973}, the class of virtually free groups coincides with the class of fundamental groups of graphs of groups with finite vertex groups.
-A graph of groups is a data structure that encodes how to assemble a group out of ``smaller'' vertex groups.
-Every graph of groups has a \emph{fundamental group} which is well-defined up to automorphism.
+A graph of groups is a construction that assembles a group out of ``smaller'' vertex groups.
+Every graph of groups has a \emph{fundamental group} which is well-defined up to isomorphism.
 Precise definitions and details are given in Section \ref{sec:graphs_of_groups}.

 If $X$ is a set of symbols, we will denote by $(X^{\pm 1})^*$, the set of all strings of symbols from the set $\{y | y=x \textrm{~ or ~} y=x^{-1}, x\in X\}$ and treat formal inverses $x^{-1}, x \in X$ as single symbols.
 Given a word $W \in (X^{\pm 1})^*$ we will denote by $|W|$ the length of $W$.
 If $G=\langle X|R\rangle$ is a group given by a presentation then we denote by $\epsilon:(X^{\pm 1})^* \to G$ the natural semigroup homomorphism sending words in $(X^{\pm 1})^*$ to products of generators and their inverses.
 We call this homomorphism the \emph{evaluation map.} Throughout the text, we will be mindful of the distinction between a group element and a word that represents it.